May 2012 Greek parliamentary election: Background

-The European sovereign debt crisis and the Greek financial crisis, in particular, have led to an escalated political crisis.
+The Euro area crisis and the Greek government-debt crisis, in particular, have led to an escalated political crisis.
 There was an announcement by Greek Prime Minister George Papandreou that a referendum would take place to determine whether Greece would accept the next bailout deal with the European Union, the IMF and the European Central Bank (ECB).
 However such a referendum never took place.
 The parties of the opposition and politicians from within the ruling PASOK subsequently demanded early elections.

 At the same time, protests and strikes in Greece have been commonplace, with some turning violent.
 Social unrest in the country is the result of a series of austerity packages passed by the Greek parliament since 2010.

-On 4 November 2011, there was a vote of confidence in Parliament, narrowly won by the government of George Papandreou by a vote of 153 to 145 in the 300-seat body.
+On 4 November 2011 there was a vote of confidence in Parliament, narrowly won by the government of George Papandreou by a vote of 153 to 145 in the 300-seat body.
 Although a number of PASOK MPs said they would not support the government in the vote of confidence, all 152 eventually did support the government after PASOK's leader Papandreou agreed to step down as Prime Minister in order for a government of national unity to take over.
 Following the vote of confidence one previously expelled PASOK member was re-admitted to the party, raising the Papandreou majority to 153 seats.
 Despite the narrow victory, Papandreou eventually resigned a few days later, making way for a three-party "grand coalition" caretaker government under Lucas Papademos, a former ECB vice president, with the support of PASOK, ND and LAOS.
 However, LAOS later resigned over further austerity measures.